launchcodedev/app-config/README.md

 - Explicit secret config items, disallowed in non-secret configuration

 # Getting Started
-Simple setup is as follows:

 Add the module to your project, using your preferred NPM client.
+Then run the init command.

 ```
 yarn add @servall/app-config